 The squad had 77 fighters, mostly Croats from the Croatian territory.
 By the end of WWII, only 38 of these squad fighters survived.

-The Anti-Fascist Struggle Day in the Brezovica Forest near Sisak is organized by the Federation of Anti-Fascist Fighters of Croatia, Sisak and Sisak-Moslavina County.
-In recognition, delegations of state institutions, parties and associations will lay wreaths in the memorial park of Brezovica near Sisak .
+The Anti-Fascist Struggle Day in the Brezovica Forest near Sisak is organized by the Federation of Anti-Fascist Fighters of Croatia, Sisak, and Sisak-Moslavina County.
+In recognition, delegations of state institutions, parties, and associations lay wreaths in the memorial park of Brezovica near Sisak.

-On the occasion of marking the this historical event, numerous delegations pay homage and lay flowers and wreaths in the city cemeteries of all major Croatian cities.
+On the occasion of marking this historical event, numerous delegations, and anti-fascist organizations pay homage and lay flowers and wreaths in the city cemeteries of all major Croatian cities.

 This day is extremely important in Croatian history.
 The Sisak Detachment and its members decided to fight against the evil.
 They were in fear for their lives and the lives of their fellow citizens.
 Although they fought for their basic rights, today we still have to fight for many other basic human rights and the rights of vulnerable minorities.
 We hope that this will change very soon.